NeggFriedRice/CramHub/README.md

 ## R7 - Third party services
 #### Flask
 Flask is a web micro-framework used to develop web applications using Python with a small and easy-to-extend core.
 Flask is based on the Werkzeug WSGI toolkit and the Jinja2 template engine and allows apps to use requests, response objects and utility functions.
+Flask has been used as the basis for this application and further extended by installing other packages such as Flask SQLAlchemy, Flask Marshmallow, Flask JWT Extendeded and Flask Bcrypt.

 #### SQLAlchemy
 SQLAlchemy is a toolkit that allows developers to efficiently access a relational database, currently supporting a number of database engines include SQLite, MySQL and PostgreSQL.
 SQLAlchemy also provides an object relational mapper (ORM) allowing developers to query and handle the data from the database.
+SQLAlchemy is used to create a database object which can be found in the `init.py` file and the `db` instance is used extensively throughout the project.

 #### PostgreSQL
 PostgreSQL is an open-source object-relational database management system that supports a large part of the SQL standard as well as JSON querying.
+PostgreSQL was used to create the database (cramhub_db) for this project, the connection to the PostgreSQL database can be found in the .env_sample file.
 For more information about PostgreSQL and why this was chosen, please see R4.

 #### marshmallow
 Marshmallow is an integration layer for Flask where marshmallow is an object serialisation/deserialisation library which also supports integration with SQLAlchemy and a range of data validation functions.
 In this project marshmallow has been used to validate data configuration according to pre-defined schemas.
 Some examples of data validation in this project include data input needing to belong to a list of categories (OneOf function), requiring passwords to be over 6 characters long (Length function) and ensuring that submitted values are not blank (Length function)

 #### Psycopg2
 Psycopg2 is the most popular PostgreSQL database adapter for Python allowing developers to perform the full range of SQL operations against PostgreSQL databases.
-In this project the Psycopg2 connector can be found in the `.flaskenv_sample` file.
+In this project the Psycopg2 connector can be found in the `.env_sample` file.

 #### Bcrypt
 Bcrypt is a cryptographic hash function designed for one-way password hashing and transforms a user's password into a fixed-length character hash.
 In this project Bcrypt is used to hash passwords upon registration and login routes; for the login route the hashed input password is compared with the hashed password stored in the database.